whatw-kelompok5/whatw-quiz-golang/README.md

 # What Happen Around The World

-Step to run this project:
+How to run this project:

 1. Run `go mod tidy` command
 2. Run `go install github.com/cosmtrek/air@latest` (if want using air)